ANDIAMO - Jeff David

 Who has been your biggest inspiration throughout your career?

-and my energy from my staff and colleagues actually.
+Who hasn't been an inspiration!
+I think I get my flow and my energy from my staff and colleagues actually.
 I read a lot of biographies and I love watching inspiring historical speeches on YouTube, but nothing gets me up for the grind than the people who work in the foxhole with me.

 How did your efforts to support the fight against guns and gang violence in the Caribbean shape your perspective on community engagement and social responsibility?